ODickson/RNA_seq_portfolio_project/README.md

 ![rnaseq_workflow](https://user-images.githubusercontent.com/59836053/188562342-930d3864-1345-439f-b895-8443a6ce268e.jpg)

 ### Processing the Raw Seq Data using Bash Scripts
-A breakdown of the bash scripts used for the alignment section of this project can be found in this [readme file]().
+A breakdown of the bash scripts used for the alignment section of this project can be found in this [README file]().

 ### Differential Gene Expression and Pathway Analysis using R

-A breakdown of the RNA Seq analysis using R can be found in this [readme file]().
+A breakdown of the RNA Seq analysis using R can be found in this [README file]().

 ## Machine Learning using Python

-A breakdown of the machine learning I applied to this data set can be found in this [readme file]().
+A breakdown of the machine learning I applied to this data set can be found in this [README file]().